genesiscommunitysuccess/docs/versioned_docs/version-2022.4/03_server/10_integration/07_custom-endpoints/02_basics.md

 ## A simple example of a custom endpoint

 Here is a simple example of a custom endpoint class.
-It defines an endpoint `file-handler/upload` that takes file-uploads and responds to their success with an HTTP 200 OK message.
+It defines an endpoint `file-handler/upload` that takes file uploads and responds to their success with an HTTP 200 OK message.

 <Tabs defaultValue="kotlin" values={[{ label: 'Kotlin', value: 'kotlin', }, { label: 'Java', value: 'java', }]}>
 <TabItem value="kotlin">